-Commercial auto insurance covers any injuries and damages that you or your employees, while in the scope of business, cause by or to covered vehicles, up to your policy limits.
+Commercial auto insurance is a vehicle insurance policy which covers any injuries and damages that are caused by or to you or your employees, while in the scope of business, to covered vehicles, up to your policy limits.

 What does commercial auto insurance cover?

-A commercial auto insurance policy typically provides many of the same coverages as auto insurance for individuals, including:
+A commercial auto insurance policy typically provides many of the same coverages as auto insurance for individuals, including these coverage policies:

 - Auto liability, which protects you and your company by paying for bodily injury or property damages you may become legally liable for as a result of a covered automobile accident.

 - Uninsured and underinsured motorists coverage, which pays for medical expenses, loss of income and other damages owed to you, your employees (Expenses that are not covered by Workers Compensation) or your passengers when an accident is caused by an uninsured or underinsured motorist